Buld1n/tt/Readme.md

 # How to Launch the Application

-To launch the application, Docker is used.
-Follow these steps:
+To launch the application follow these steps:

 1. **Build and Start the Application**